 Alliance for Healthy Aging

-- Environmental Scan: Collaborating to Create Elder Friendly Communities in New Hampshire: A Scan of the Current Landscape.
-In its role as the supporting organization to the NH Alliance for Healthy Aging, CACL has conducted a research-based environmental scan that encompasses six areas of elder health that were identified, in the early stages of forming the Alliance for Healthy Aging , as important components in creating age friendly communities.
+Environmental Scan: In its role as the supporting organization to the NH Alliance for Healthy Aging, CACL has conducted a research-based environmental scan that encompasses six areas of elder health that were identified, in the early stages of forming the Alliance for Healthy Aging , as important components in creating age-friendly communities.
 These six domains include: Living Arrangements, Family Caregivers, Social and Civic Engagement, Physical and Mental Well-being, Advocacy, and Fundamental Needs.
 For each domain, the environmental scan provides: background information and the importance of the domain to elder health; existing programs and resources in New Hampshire; best practices nationally; policy, programmatic, and research implications; and recommendations to transform the current system.

 NH Business Acumen Initiative

 CACL leads the NH Business Acumen Initiative, which provides educational opportunities and shares resources from national learning collaboratives to support community-based organizations in collectively advancing their business savvy.
 This project is funded by the Endowment for Health.

 Aging and Disability Resource Center (Part A) Project

 CACL was contracted by the NH Bureau of Elderly and Adult Services (BEAS) to provide technical assistance on the Administration for Community Living Aging and Disability Resource Center Part A: Enhanced Options Counseling grant.
 Working in partnership with BEAS and the ServiceLink Resource Center Network to create national certification of Person-Centered Options Counseling, identify required staff skills, and coordinate trainings for staff at the ServiceLink Resource Centers for both certification and ongoing professional development.

 Balancing Incentive Program